 Zoo and Botanical Garden

-The zoo houses a variety of native and other animals (not that I could tell one from the other – to me they were all exotic alike).
+The zoo houses a variety of native and other animals (not that I could tell one from the other – to me they were all alike).

-Rhea – a South American flight-less bird (similar to an ostrich or emu)
+Rhea – a South American flightless bird (similar to an ostrich or emu)

 Well, hello there!

-After a very long and snowy winter in Calgary, it was so refreshing to see everything green and blooming.
+I must say, after a very long and snowy winter in Calgary, it was so refreshing to see everything green and blooming.
 I wanted to take pictures of every single flower I came across!

-No elephants in the zoo but this tree trunk comes pretty close.
+No elephants in the zoo, but this tree trunk comes pretty close.

 Definitely wouldn’t mind hanging out in this blooming gazebo all the time!

-Back at the hotel we were also spoiled with fantastic food.
+Back at the hotel, we were also spoiled with fantastic food.
 We noticed a big love and focus on meat, beef especially – and we had our fair share.
 All the fresh fruit tasted so intensely delicious since it actually had a chance to ripe before being picked.